Graylog2/documentation/pages/configuration/server.conf.rst

     * This will impact the processing of the entire server.
 To keep such misbehaving stream rules from impacting other streams, Graylog limits the execution time for each stream.
     * The default values are noted below, the timeout is in milliseconds.
     * If the stream matching for one stream took longer than the timeout value, and this happened more than "max_faults" times that stream is disabled and a notification is shown in the web interface.
-* ``alert_check_interval = 60``
-    * Length of the interval in seconds in which the alert conditions for all streams should be checked and alarms are being sent.

 .. note:: Since 0.21 the Graylog server supports pluggable output modules.
 This means a single message can be written to multiple outputs.
 The next setting defines the timeout for a single output module, including the default output module where all messages end up.